-However, we all have those days that we get a random high blood sugar reading and we are not sure what caused it, or we forget to give insulin, or we eat a delicious dessert without realizing how much sugar is actually in it.
+That being said, we've all had those days when we get a random high blood sugar reading and we are not sure what caused it…or we forget to give insulin, or we eat a delicious dessert without realizing how much sugar is actually in it.

 1. Hydrate.
 The more water you drink, the better.
 Drink at least two glasses of water, one right after the other.
-Water helps to flush out your system and stabilize the glucose in the bloodstream.
+Water helps flush out your system and stabilize the glucose in the bloodstream.

 2. Exercise.
 Exercise is a good way to get better blood sugar control and keep your blood sugar levels in a healthy range as a part of your routine diabetes management.
 But exercise can also help lower blood sugar when it is excessively high by getting your heart pumping and the blood flowing, which uses up the glucose in your bloodstream faster.

 3. Eat a protein-packed snack.
 Protein acts as a blood sugar stabilizer and can slow the absorption rate of glucose.
-One of the symptoms of high blood sugar is increased hunger so this can help satisfy that craving while helping lower the blood sugar at the same time.
+One of the symptoms of high blood sugar is increased hunger, so this can help satisfy that craving while helping lower the blood sugar at the same time.

 The most important thing you can do for your health and your diabetes is to pay close attention to how you feel.
 Whenever you feel like something is out of whack, it probably is—so test your blood sugar and do something about it.
-In the long run it is easier to do your best to keep your blood sugars tightly controlled than to live with the consequences of not doing so.
+In the long run, it is easier to do your best to keep your blood sugars tightly controlled than to live with the consequences of not doing so.

 What are your tips for lowering blood sugar?
 Share in the comments section below.